loathers/loathers.github.io/PR-Overview.md

 Before we get into the protocol for a pull request, it's important to understand what exactly a pull request is.
 GitHub is a wonderful tool, and the best-in-class collaboration engine for coders and scripters throughout the world of programming.
 But it also can be quite opaque; if you aren't immersed in the specifics of Git workflow, it can be extremely hard to understand exactly what certain terms mean.
 At a high level, a **pull request** involves writing changes to code within a codebase on GitHub, letting the owners of that codebase know that you're suggesting changes, and giving them the opportunity to look through your changes and accept or reject them.
 It is, in essence, a request for the owners of the codebase to "pull" your changes in from your sample code into the base repository.

-Writing a pull request, even for a simple task, can be a bit daunting.
+Writing a pull request, even for a simple task, can be a bit daunting -- but it doesn't have to be.
 This guide represents our best efforts to demystify that process and outline exactly how you would go about structuring a pull request for any LASS repository you'd like to see changes to.
 We'll be referring to pull requests as "PRs" for most of this guide, because we respect you, your time, and acronyms.
 One important caveat -- while this is a genericized guide, some projects may have additional hurdles that your PRs need to pass before being added to the base project.
 The most important example of this is [autoscend](https://github.com/Loathing-Associates-Scripting-Society/autoscend/blob/master/docs/CONTRIBUTING.md), which has a strict series of rules that must be followed to the letter if you want to add code to it.
 This guide is largely focused on contributing to TypeScript projects, as there are several layers in here (specifically all the Yarn stuff) that are non-obvious to a new contributor and save you a lot of heartache later.

-## Basic Pull Requests
+## Basic Pull Requests (using the VSCode Terminal)

+There are many, many ways to perform pull requests.
+There are three primary methods we want to highlight:

+- Using GitHub Desktop
+- Using the VSCode GUI
+- Using VSCode & the VSCode Terminal

+For this guide, we are going to focus on that last method, where we utilize the VSCode Terminal.
+There's nothing wrong with the other two methods, to be clear!
+We are only focusing on this method because we've found it to be the most straightforward to consistently walk through, as the terminal commands are not going to change over time, but the graphical user interface on GitHub Desktop and VSCode change with some frequency.
+Before we move on:

+- If you are not comfortable with using the command line, try installing [GitHub Desktop](https://desktop.github.com/) and follow the [steps in this pull request guide straight from GitHub](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request).
+- If you need a bit of an outline on basic terminal usage, and want a Git installation walkthrough, [click here](#commandPrompt).
+Otherwise, read on!

 When contributing to a project, there are 7 core steps to keep in mind.